Posted on

 Choose wisely—your customers will thank you.

-How to enable backorders in WooCommerce?
+How to enable backorders for variable products?

 • Go to Products: In your WordPress dashboard, navigate to Products and select the product you want to edit.